 2. Sentiment analysis

 When one has to adjust/alter their marketing and sales strategies, sentiment analysis helps in understanding how customers feel about their products and brand.
 NLP is capable of analyzing social media content, be it news, blogs or reviews from forums, etc. The NLP engines will retrieve the data, analyze it, and assign an appropriate value to it, like positive, negative, and neutral.
-The latest advancements in NLP technology have reached a stage of identifying emotions like happy, sad, angry, annoyed, etc.
+The latest advancements in NLP technology have reached the stage of identifying emotions like happy, sad, angry, annoyed, etc.

-A company, 8allocate, performed sentiment analysis for one of its eCommerce clients, who wanted to increase customer loyalty, drive business changes, and achieve an appropriate return on sales and marketing investments by analyzing the customers’ feedbacks on the products purchased online from their website.
+A company, 8allocate, performed sentiment analysis for one of its eCommerce clients, who wanted to increase customer loyalty, drive business changes, and achieve an appropriate return on sales and marketing investments by analyzing the customers’ feedback on the products purchased online from their website.
 Language specifics, abbreviations, collocations, vernacular expressions, synonyms, semantics, and the overall tone of voice of feedback were analyzed through an NLP toolkit and a comprehensive semantic analysis was performed.

 The client reported a 30% revenue increase within one year of the deployment of this solution.
-To know more about this, click here.

 Advanced NLP-powered chatbots serve the purpose of customer engagement, customer support, and in-house operations optimization.
 They are able to